Kids at schools across the state get increased access to quality health care with every new school-based health center (SBHC) that opens.

 Robert Frausto, the Superintendent of Kerman Unified, said he chose the site for the SBHC strategically because the school campus is located within walking distance for all students in the district.

 The SBHC is staffed by a full-time physician, behavioral health clinicians, and two medical assistants.
 It has three exam rooms for primary care services.
 Providers see students and community members for well-child visits, sports physicals, hearing and vision screenings, sick visits, and behavioral health, among many other services.
 Students have a separate entrance to the clinic and the SBHC partners with the school nurse to care for students injured while at school.
-You can watch a video tour of the SBHC.
+Watch a video tour of the SBHC.

 The behavioral health clinic provides mental health care for students – ranging from serious concerns about trauma to just needing someone to talk to.
 Primary care and behavioral health are integrated and the team collaborates daily to provide optimal care to patients.